 SONC will provide lunch for delegations (registered athletes, coaches, chaperones, etc.).
 Family members are not included in these meals.

-Lunch will consist of ham & turkey sandwiches, chips, & fruit donated by Sheetz.
+Lunch will consist of ham and turkey sandwiches, chips and fruit donated by Sheetz.